konomu/konomu.github.io/_posts/2024-08-24-wa-ga-emphasis.md

 # <a name="how-emph" style="text-decoration: none; pointer-events: none;">How is it Emphasized?

-Contrastive は and exclusive が are both considered emphasis markers, and the first stage of our flowchart that isn't a simple yes/no question is the **principle of emphasis**.
-Its purpose is to catch the **usages of contrastive は and exclusive が that don't mark any type of subject or topic**.
-But in this section, we will discuss all sorts of usages of contrastive は and exclusive が, so you have an idea of when to use them at other points of the chart.
+Contrastive は and exclusive が are **emphasis markers**, and the first stage of our flowchart that isn't a simple yes/no question is the **principle of emphasis**.
+Its purpose in the flowchart is to catch the usages of contrastive は and exclusive が that don't mark any type of subject or topic, but in this chapter, I'll discuss all usages of contrastive は and exclusive が so you have an idea of when to use them at other points of the chart.

 It's possible to view both は and が as a spectrum.
 On the **spectrum of は**, we have topical は on one end, and contrastive は on the other end.
 On the **spectrum of が**, we have descriptive が on one end, and exclusive が on the other.
 Between topical は and descriptive が, we have a **spectrum of topicality**, indicating how topical the word is.
 Between contrastive は and exclusive が, we have a **spectrum of emphasis**, indicating in which way the word is emphasized.